wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 ##### Constraint and Identity
 **Constraint** is what **shapes** identity by imposing limits.
 	Identity only emerges within a boundary—a constraint that excludes all other possibilities.

 #### Constraints Lead to Parameters
+In defining something, you inherently identify the **independent aspects** along which it can vary or differ from other entities.
+	These independent aspects are the **dimensions**—they represent the **contexts or avenues** where potential variance exists.

 When constraints are imposed on a state, they define **parameters**, which are **defining aspects** of the entity or state (i.e. that which **must be true** for that state to exist as it is).
 	That is, constraints they **restrict** a state or entity to specific **properties** or **characteristics** (i.e. parameters).
 1. **Parameter**: Think of it as a potential for variation.
 It's like a knob you can turn to change things.